rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 ## :material-file-cog-outline: Configuration

-At this point the Nerd Font of your choice should be available for selection.
-To actually select it you must refer to the desktop you are using.
+At this point, the Nerd Font of your choice should be available for selection.
+To select it, you must refer to the desktop you are using.

 ![Font Manager](images/font_nerd_view.png)

-If you are using the default Rocky Linux desktop (Gnome), to change the font in the terminal emulator you will just need to open `gnome-terminal`, go to "Preferences", and set the Nerd Font for your profile.
+If you are using the default Rocky Linux desktop (Gnome), to change the font in the terminal emulator, you just need to open `gnome-terminal`, go to "Preferences", and set the Nerd Font for your profile.